 - Companies can improve their collaboration in product development projects.

 For now, the initiators are particularly pleased that phase 1 can get underway.
-Van Poppel: “The main purpose of this phase is to increase the explicitness of the way in which we do Systems Engineering.
-A shared description of the Brainport way of Systems Engineering must form the basis for realizing the intended added value: a better match between training and the needs and methods of our industry.”
+Van Poppel: “The main purpose of this phase is to increase the explicitness of the way in which we do System Engineering.
+A shared description of the Brainport way of System Engineering must form the basis for realizing the intended added value: a better match between training and the needs and methods of our industry.”